 No, Complete Care does not take this into account on the premium.

 Arval can provide a driver history letter which will detail that the driver has had a lease vehicle for an agreed amount time and has incurred zero claims within this period under the Complete Care agreement.
 This will be available upon request.
 Arval cannot guarantee all insurance companies will accept the documentation they provide.

 You must contact Arval at the earliest opportunity and make sure that it is safe and legal to do so.
 Please call Arval’s driver support contact centre on 0370 600 4499 and select ‘report an accident’.

 Arval’s Accident Management partner will record the relevant details and either get your vehicle recovered if it is immobile or allocate a repairer.

 In the event of an incident where it is considered that you are “at fault”, you will be required to pay an excess known as a Customer Incident Charge (CIC).
-The CIC varies depending on the number of “at fault” incidents for the vehicle.
+The CIC varies depending on the number of “at fault” incidents incurred during the contract term.
+This is designed to maintain a fixed monthly rental for the duration of your contract.
+It is necessary to levy a higher incident charge when there have been multiple incidents during the contract term.
 This is an escalating charge as follows:

 The CIC is only charged where you are considered to be at fault including where you have damaged your vehicle or caused damage to a third party.
 If an identified third party is at fault, monies will be recovered from them.